 In this iteration of our Speaker Series, we welcome a creative product leader with nearly 30 years of design leadership experience.
 Blink UX Chief Creative Officer Bill Flora takes charge of the Products That Count virtual stage to show the design-led processes and elements of good product design that help product teams to prioritize features, differentiate a product in the marketplace, and bring brands to life.

 Watch the entire video right here, roll through the highlights below, and make sure to swing by our Events page to join us for more insights with the top product leaders in the game.

 On the importance of design-led product development

 Setting the tone right out of the gate, Bill states that “design, design thinking, and design process plays a really big role in shaping products”.
-While product design may not have started at the forefront of the lifecycle back in the early days of tech, it’s clear that UX and design are foundational cornerstones for product leaders building products today.
+While elements of product design may not have started at the forefront of the lifecycle back in the early days of tech, it’s clear that UX and design are foundational cornerstones for product leaders building products today.

 “What’s happening in the marketplace, trends, and being able to synthesize inputs and articulate them in a way that can help products succeed is just one side of the equation.
 The other is on the creative side.
 Imagination, empathy, emotion, and just beauty.
 We humans are emotional and at the end of the day, people should feel delighted with the experience.”

 “Oftentimes, products will just iterate, iterate, iterate, but it’s hard to iterate your way into a product that leapfrogs the competition.
 Creating a design process, however, with a vision for the product and doing that together with the stakeholders is what can really move the needle.”